Varo Bank raises another $63M, led by NBA star Russell Westbrook – TechCrunch

 Westbrook’s investment came through Russell Westbrook Enterprises, which previously backed social avatar startup Genies.

-Existing Varo Bank investors also joined the round, including Warburg Pincus, The Rise Fund, Gallatin Point Capital, HarbourVest Partners, and funds managed by BlackRock.
+Existing Varo Bank investors include Warburg Pincus, The Rise Fund, Gallatin Point Capital, HarbourVest Partners and funds managed by BlackRock.
 Varo Bank last year raised $241 million in Series D funding.
 With the additional funds, Varo Bank’s total raise to date is now $482.4 million.

-Founded in 2017, Varo Bank competes with a growing number of all-digital banks operating in the U.S., including Chime, Current, N26, Level, Step, Moven, Empower Finance, Dave, GoBank, Aspiration, Stash, Zero, and others.
+Founded in 2017, Varo Bank competes with a growing number of all-digital banks operating in the U.S., including Chime, Current, N26, Level, Step, Moven, Empower Finance, Dave, GoBank, Aspiration, Stash, Zero and others.

 Like most neobanks, Varo Bank offers an easily accessible bank account with no monthly fees or minimum balance requirements, and a modern mobile app experience.
 It also includes high-interest savings and provides customers with access to a network of 55,000 fee-free Allpoint ATMs.
 But Varo Bank doesn’t have any physical bank branches.